When tensions undermine our mental and physical health, it is terrible for us.

 When you are anxious or stressed, these tips will surely help you deal with them:

-- Have a rest, learn yoga, meditate, listen to soft music, experience a body massage or practice some relaxation techniques.
+- Have a rest, learn yoga, meditate, listen to soft music, experience a body massage, or practice relaxation techniques.
 These activities will calm you down and clear your mind.

 - Eat nutritious foods.
 Do not skip meals.